vivalite/VRArcadeSoftware/README.md

 ## Future road map:
+- Better document.
+- Easy to use installer download so your won't need to compile the whole software yourself.
 - Test support on the HTC VIVE PRO.
 - Better interface (Both managing client and the in-headset UI).
 - Have a way to hide bookeo / ticket printing / station dashboard / waver related function if not used.

+## Donation
+Currently almost all of the development for this software is done by me alone in the spare time, in addition to working on his full-time job.
+There is not really enough income to support a full-time developer at this point, and buying VR hardware and tools required to support all sorts of setups is quite expensive.
+Financially supporting helps a lot in moving things forwards.
+If this system helps you, please consider donation.